Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 Nuremberg was hit so heavily because it was here that Nazi Rallies attracted up to 1 million people at a time.
 The city played a huge part in helping Hitler rise to power as he used it for his base of Nazi propaganda.

-It is difficult to experience these types of museums, but it is also important to see to remind us all how fragile freedom is and to never forget how quickly civilized societies can become tyrants.
+It is difficult to experience these types of museums, but it is also important to remind us all how fragile freedom is and to never forget how quickly civilized societies can become tyrants.

 If you want to learn more about this part of Germany’s history make sure to take a trip to the Dachau Concentration Camp near Munich when you are traveling to Bavaria.